 The National School Lunch Act states that verification must be based on a school’s sample size as of October 1 each school year.
-However, LEAs are now allowed to begin verification once they begin the application approval process for the current school year and have approved applications on file.
-This means LEAs are not required to wait until October 1 to initiate the verification process and may instead choose to begin conducting verification once they begin the application approval process for the current school year.
+However, SFAs are now allowed to begin verification once they begin the application approval process for the current school year and have approved applications on file.
+This means SFAs are not required to wait until October 1 to initiate the verification process and may instead choose to begin conducting verification once they begin the application approval process for the current school year.

 - Decide how often to sample applications (weekly, every other week, etc.)